The Fed Just Raised Its Rate Again. When Will It Start To Hurt Consumers?

 Why Wages Are Stagnating

-At a news conference earlier this year, Federal Reserve Chairman Jerome Powell called the issue "a bit of a puzzle."
+At a news conference earlier this year, Powell called the issue "a bit of a puzzle."

 "We hear about labor shortages, but where is the wage reaction?" he asked in June, right after the Fed raised the federal funds rate for the second time this year — to between 1.75 percent and 2 percent.